pavelvodrazka/ctf-writeups/hackyeaster2018/challenges/egg09/README.md

 ### Description

-The dial button starts to play a dial tones sequence once clicked.
+The dial button started to play a dial tones sequence once clicked.

 ### Solution